trailofbits/ManticoreUI/plugins/ghidra/README.rst

 3. Import the project via `File -> Import -> General -> Projects from Folder or Archive`
 4. Link your installation of Ghidra via `GhidraDev -> Link Ghidra`.
 The necessary `.project` and `.pydevproject` files will be generated for Eclipse.
 5. Format your code with the included `MUI/GhidraEclipseFormatter.xml` (taken from upstream Ghidra) by running `just format` with the tool `just <https://github.com/casey/just>`_.
+6. Copy the desired version of the `muicore_server` binary to the `os/linux/x86_64` directory of the plugin.
-6. When you first build the plugin, a gradle will download the `muicore_server` binary used to wrap Manticore UI functionality and the protobuf compiler binary will generate the `ManticoreUIGrpc.java` and `MUICore.java` files to serialize messages for communication with the server.
+7. When you first build the plugin, a gradle method will copy any common plugin resources to the `data` directory and the protobuf compiler binary will generate the `ManticoreUIGrpc.java` and `MUICore.java` files to serialize messages for communication with the server.
+8. Quick plugin installation is enabled by the `just install` command.